OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-01-Mobile-Security-Settings.md

 Information."
 IOS devices do not allow for IMEI, though it is still possible to fingerprint devices using other identifying information.

-### Walkthrough or Active Lesson
+### Walk through

-Ask participants to break into partner groups for the next exercise.
-If they are comfortable with doing so, each pair will open the settings on their phones together and review which applications are using location, microphone, and camera.
-(If someone wants to review their phone settings individually, let them know that's OK.)
+Ask participants to break into pairs, so they can help each other troubleshoot.
+Each pair will open the settings on their phones together and review the applications that have access to their location, microphone, and camera.
+(Some participants may feel more comfortable doing this solo, which is fine.)

 While the group is reviewing their privacy settings, it's a good time to talk about how and why a seemingly unrelated application may ask for access to the camera, microphone or location services.

 **For iPhone users:**

 Open settings, go to **Privacy** (a small gray icon with a hand)

-* Location Services: these are applications that have access to your location based on GPS, Bluetooth, wifi hotspots and cell tower locations.
+* Location Services: these applications that have access to your location based on GPS, Bluetooth, wifi hotspots and cell tower locations.